ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/mock-ui.md

 2. Show two columns of cards side-by-side on an iPad
 3. Show four columns on even wider screen, such as an iPad in landscape mode or a desktop

-Enter the <a href="" target="_blank">responsive grid</a>!
+Enter the <a href="https://ionicframework.com/docs/layout/grid" target="_blank">responsive grid</a>!
 By default, the responsive grid shows rows of 12 columns each.
 However, we only want to show at most rows of 4 columns.
 Luckily there are some simple mechanisms in place that will allow us to do that, but first we should massage our data a bit.

 ### Setup a Data Matrix